Research concentrates on electrochemical digital simulation; that is,

 surprises were encountered in this work.
 Enzyme systems have been

-investigated, as were some ways to compute electric field effects,
+investigated, as were several ways to compute electric field effects,

 surface concentrations over a disk electrode, and the use of the